SSpedsbjerg/Master-Thesis/README.md

 Hårde regler mod bløde regler
 f.eks. man kan ikke være yngre end ens barn vs. meget høj internet trafik kan være tegn på DOS angreb

+# **Development Phase**
+From this point on, it will be going into the development phase based on the background research done.

 # Weekly Goals
 Here, weekly goals will be written down to document the work.
 | Week | Goals | Comments |